 Michael M. Rollins, ’04 HSHP

-Mr. Rollins currently is the Chief Executive Officer of Fastilium Property Group.
-Fastilium is a student housing developer throughout Scandinavia and Europe.
-Mr. Rollins serves as a member of the managing committee of TXG Capital as well as its head of capital markets for both the parent company and several of its affiliates.
-Mr. Rollins is also the President of Rollins Jamaica, a resort holding company in Jamaica, WI where he oversees the development of 4,500 prime acres of resort property together with other subsidiaries in the utility business and entertainment business.
-Mr. Rollins was a part of the ownership group of the Brimstone companies which focuses on natural resources mainly timber, natural gas, oil and coal-based in the Southeastern United States.
-Michael started his career in capital markets at Bear Stearns in New York as well as Morgan Stanley and Credit Suisse where he helped manage one of the largest private wealth advisory practices.
+Michael is a part of the ownership group of the Brimstone companies, which focuses on natural resources, mainly timber, natural gas, oil, and coal-based in the Southeastern United States.
+Michael started his career in capital markets at Bear Stearns in New York and Morgan Stanley and Credit Suisse, where he helped manage one of the largest private wealth advisory practices.

-Mr. Rollins received his Bachelor of Science from Syracuse University and attended the Widener School of Law.
+Michael received his bachelor of science from Syracuse University and attended the Widener School of Law.

 Corey Schneider, ’95 HD, Board Chair